-According to The Hollywood Reporter, Pitt’s attachment will give the film some momentum after a contentious development period in which DiCaprio came close to leaving the film.
+According to The Hollywood Reporter, Pitt’s attachment gave the film some momentum after a contentious development period in which DiCaprio came close to leaving the film.

 Once Upon a Time in Hollywood will reunite both Pitt and DiCaprio with Tarantino, but will be the first time the two leading men have co-starred in a film together.
 Their only other feature collaboration was on 2006’s The Departed, which Pitt produced and DiCaprio starred in.
-It’s also a reunion for Robbie and DiCaprio after the pair appeared in The Wolf of Wall Street together.
-(Robbie also had a brief role in The Big Short, which cast Pitt in one of its featured roles.)
+Pitt’s collaboration with Tarantino on Inglorious Basterds resulted in eight Academy Award nominations, with Waltz also taking home the film’s only Oscar for his supporting role.

 DiCaprio previously worked with Tarantino on 2012’s Django Unchained, which received five Academy Award nominations and took home two Oscars for its screenplay and for supporting actor Christoph Waltz.